 YALE CONCERT BAND

 The Yale Concert Band, the musical center for the woodwind and brass world at Yale University, is best known for its varied repertoire, which spans from traditional marches, world premieres, and crowd favorites to the music of Glenn Miller and theatrical pieces (involving black lights, a fog machine, sunglasses and the biggest clarinet you’ve ever seen).
-Recent successes for the ensemble include the sold-out performance of our recreation of the Glenn Miller Band in Woolsey Hall, and recently a concert in Carnegie Hall, in which the band premiered a Horn Concerto and performed a Chinese cantata with a chorus of over a 100 singers (February 2011).
+Recent successes for the ensemble include the sold-out performance of our recreation of the Glenn Miller Band in Woolsey Hall, and a 2011 concert in Carnegie Hall, in which the band premiered a Horn Concerto and performed a Chinese cantata with a chorus of over a 100 singers.

 Auditions for the 60-member Yale Concert Band are held during the first week of the fall semester.
-The audition consists of required prepared excerpts which are available for download here (valid netID and password required), as well as as a prepared piece of music of your choosing which demonstrates your artistic and technical abilities (ie: an All-State audition piece or comparable etude); and be prepared to sightread as well.
+The audition consists of required prepared excerpts which are available here (valid netID and password required) as well as as a prepared piece of music of your choosing which demonstrates your artistic and technical abilities (ie: an All-State audition piece or comparable etude); and be prepared to sightread as well.

 YALE PRECISION MARCHING BAND